Detector-Empowered Video Large Language Model for Efficient Spatio-Temporal Grounding: Method

-\textbf{Unified Inference for Multiple Tasks.} At inference, DEViL runs in an \emph{intent-conditioned} manner: the MLLM either returns text-only outputs or emits the special \texttt{[BOX]} token and its RST to trigger the OVD for grounding.
-For grounding-required cases, the OVD together with the memory-based tube association in Eq.~\eqref{eq:memory_update} produces $N_q$ tube hypotheses $\{\tau_i\}_{i=1}^{N_q}$, where $\tau_i = \{(s_t^i, b_t^i)\}_{t=1}^{T}$ denotes the confidence $s_t^i$ \xf{given by the classification head of OVD} and box $b_t^i$ of the $i$-th query at frame $t$.
-The final tube index $\hat{i}$ is selected by average confidence:
+\textbf{Unified Inference for Multiple Tasks.} At inference, DEViL runs in an \emph{intent-conditioned} manner: the MLLM either returns text-only outputs or emits the special \texttt{[BOX]} token, its associated RST, and the predicted temporal interval $[t_{\text{start}}, t_{\text{end}}]$ to trigger the OVD for spatial grounding.
+For grounding-required cases, the OVD together with the memory-based tube association in Eq.~\eqref{eq:memory_update} produces $N_q$ tube hypotheses $\{\tau_i\}_{i=1}^{N_q}$, where $\tau_i = \{(s_t^i, b_t^i)\}_{t=1}^{T}$ denotes the confidence $s_t^i$ given by the classification head of OVD and box $b_t^i$ of the $i$-th query at frame $t$.
+The final tube index $\hat{i}$ is selected by calculating the average confidence strictly within the temporal segment predicted by the MLLM: